 No holds barred here, whatever you want goes.
 We’ve been liking the metallic look lately, with some accent colour in the veins.
-A sponge for blending works nicely.
-Finish with the water seal front and back after the paint has dried and you’re done!
-Resealing once a year is highly recommended.
-One warning, if you bring one to work or a gathering to give to somebody…you will be making more!
+A sponge for blending also works nicely.
+Apply multiple coats if needed to achieve the desired coverage and depth.

-You could also use these leaves as a bird feeder by making sure they can hold food.
+You could use these leaves as a bird feeder.
 To do this, simply put your leaf (mould) on a higher pile of sand so that you’ll have a better concave.
-What bird can resist such a beautiful leaf?
+What bird could possibly resist the allure of such a beautiful leaf?

 Thanks to sharonnah59 for this beautiful project.